Source code for pystrich.qrcode

 QRErrorCorrectionLevel = Literal["L", "M", "Q", "H"]

-[docs] class QRCodeEncoder(Matrix2DEncoder[int]): """Encode a string as a QR Code 2D barcode.
-Typical use:: encoder = QRCodeEncoder("https://d-nb.info/gnd/135514053") encoder.save("qr.png") :ivar matrix: 2D list describing the symbol prior to rendering. :ivar width: Pixel width of the most recently rendered image. :ivar height: Pixel height of the most recently rendered image. """ def __init__(self, text: str, ecl: QRErrorCorrectionLevel | None = None) -> None: """Encode ``text`` and build the QR matrix. :param text: The data to encode. :param ecl: Error correction level. ``None`` (the default) selects ``"M"``; pass one of ``"L"``, ``"M"``, ``"Q"`` or ``"H"`` to override. """ enc = TextEncoder() self.matrix = enc.encode(text, ecl) self.height = 0 self.width = 0
+[docs] class QRCodeEncoder(Matrix2DEncoder[int]): """Encode text as a QR Code 2D barcode.
+A plain ``str`` is encoded with the narrowest character set that fits: ASCII (no ECI), Latin-1 (ECI 3), or UTF-8 (ECI 26).
+Pass a :class:`QRCodeData` to pin the encoding explicitly.
+Typical use:: encoder = QRCodeEncoder("https://d-nb.info/gnd/135514053") encoder.save("qr.png") :ivar matrix: 2D list describing the symbol prior to rendering. :ivar width: Pixel width of the most recently rendered image. :ivar height: Pixel height of the most recently rendered image. """ def __init__( self, text: str | QRCodeData, ecl: QRErrorCorrectionLevel | None = None, ) -> None: """Encode ``text`` and build the QR matrix. :param text: The data to encode.
+A plain ``str`` is auto-encoded; pass a :class:`QRCodeData` to pin the encoding. :param ecl: Error correction level. ``None`` (the default) selects ``"M"``; pass one of ``"L"``, ``"M"``, ``"Q"`` or ``"H"`` to override. """ if not isinstance(text, QRCodeData): text = QRCodeData(text, auto_encoding=True) enc = TextEncoder() self.matrix = enc.encode(text, ecl) self.height = 0 self.width = 0

 [docs] def init_renderer(self) -> QRCodeRenderer: """Construct a :class:`QRCodeRenderer` for the encoded matrix.
 Updates :attr:`width` and :attr:`height` with the renderer's dimensions and returns the renderer. """ qrc = QRCodeRenderer(self.matrix) self.width = qrc.width self.height = qrc.height return qrc